Family Stability Framework Collection

 Preparation Before Parenthood

 Stability begins before pregnancy.
-Financial literacy, emergency savings, debt management, partner alignment, and emotional regulation all influence family outcomes.
-Building before you birth reduces long-term strain.
+That sentence is uncomfortable because it removes the luxury of pretending that planning starts after pressure arrives.
+Financial literacy, emergency savings, debt management, partner alignment, housing stability, and emotional regulation all influence family outcomes before a child enters the household.

 Preparation creates peace because it reduces uncertainty.
 The Family Stability Framework emphasizes discipline over reaction and structure over impulse.
 To understand why structure shapes outcomes before emotion does, read What Is Structure?.